 Support materials and work samples are required for organizations submitting the full application and may be required for update applications.
 Please check with your staff contact if you have any questions.

 New applicants to State Arts Resources will be considered along with other organizations in their discipline when these panels meet to review applications every third year.
 This year, music, dance, traditional arts, and arts in education organizations that wish to apply for State Arts Resources grants must submit a letter of intent to apply by Friday, January 20, 2017.
 The letter should describe how the applicant meets the eligibility requirements and the evaluation criteria for the category.
 Include a staff list with current annual salaries and fringes and your most recent audit, 990, or year-end financial statement.
 Address this letter to Jeff Pettus, Senior Program Director for Artists & Communities, at the Arts Council and do not exceed three pages.
 We’ll contact you to discuss your eligibility to submit a full application on March 1 and funding potential in this category.

 Arts-in-education organizations, contact:

-Dance and music organizations, contact:
+Dance organizations, contact:

 Multi-arts organizations, contact: